animesh-workplace/sars-frontend/README.md

 <h1 align="center">INSACOG DataHub</h1>

-> This is frontend for INSACOG DataHub that is used to store and analyze
+> Indian SARS-CoV-2 Genomics Consortium (INSACOG), a Pan-India network to monitor genomic variations in the SARS-CoV-2 by a sentinel sequencing effort

-> SARS-CoV-2 data collected and sequenced via INSACOG parterned institutes
+> INSACOG DataHub is a part of INSACOG that is used to store and analyze SARS-CoV-2 genomic data

 <!-- <p align="center">